Ichinose-Kazuki/dotfiles/hosts/raspi3bp/README.md

 ## Building an sd-card image
 - In `flake.nix`, add `cross-compile` in the modules in your current system, if it's not "aarch64-linux" system.
-- Run `nix build ".#nixosConfigurations.raspi3bp.config.system.build.sdImage"`.
+- Run `sudo nix build ".#nixosConfigurations.raspi3bp.config.system.build.sdImage"`.
+    - Run as root to enable binary cache.